For Researchers

 Citation

 Pagadala, K. (2026).
-Education of Humanity: On the Convergence of Nations. educationfirst.world/education-of-humanity.
+The Long Childhood: On the Convergence of Humanity. educationfirst.world/the-long-childhood.
 CC BY 4.0.

 Related literature engaged